sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

 preposterous it is to throw the present Prakrit anomaly to the account of a bleared vision or an imperfect understanding of the learned editor, with finished equipment, in.respect of a sūtra^(**1**)of simple and universal nature, prescribing the change of intervocalic Sanskrit प to ब in Prakrit.
 Another sūtra बो बः(Hem.
 1. 237 ; Tr.
 1. 3.
 61), a twin, as it were, in point of operation and application, that can justly be regarded as a double check to guard against the confusion or error apprehended, sets at nought the idea or apprehension of ignorance.
-Even if we assume or admit here the grammatical defence, not of the usual norm, devised or advised by a staunch votary of grammar, seeking to explain the labial ब in Prakrit for intervocalic Sanskrit प as a loan from Apabhramśa, wherein labial ब generally replaces Sanskrit intervocalic प^(**2**), in deference to the dictum of [व्यत्यय](# "व्यत्ययश्च Hem 4.
-447.")intended or formulated to cover the irregularities admitting of admixture of variety of dialects, it is not to be doubted here that under such circumstances, Monier-Williams has been inclined, as one should be, to value more the outlook of the historical background, as it is more likely to vanish in the treatment of matter in the mould of a mere grammarian.
+Even if we assume or admit here the grammatical defence, not of the usual norm, devised or advised by a staunch votary of grammar, seeking to explain the labial ब in Prakrit for intervocalic Sanskrit प as a loan from Apabhramśa, wherein labial ब generally replaces Sanskrit intervocalic प^(**2**), in deference to the dictum of व्यत्यय[^82]intended or formulated to cover the irregularities admitting of admixture of variety of dialects, it is not to be doubted here that under such circumstances, Monier-Williams has been inclined, as one should be, to value more the outlook of the historical background, as it is more likely to vanish in the treatment of matter in the mould of a mere grammarian.

+[^82]: "व्यत्ययश्च Hem 4.
+447."

  In fact the change of पto labial ब seems to be an earlier phase of development than its mutation into the fricative liquid ब(v).